fernandojunior/python-boilerplate-module/project_name/README.md

 ## Developers

-Here's how to set up the `project_name` [repository](https://help.github.com/articles/creating-a-new-repository/) for local development.
+Here is how to set up the `project_name` [repository](https://help.github.com/articles/creating-a-new-repository/) for local development.

-1. If you are a [contributor](/CONTRIBUTING.md), fork the `project_name` repository on GitHub (optional for [collaborators](https://help.github.com/articles/permission-levels-for-a-user-account-repository/)).
+1. If you are a contributor, fork the `project_name` repository on GitHub (optional for [collaborators](https://help.github.com/articles/permission-levels-for-a-user-account-repository/)).

+  See `CONTRIBUTING.md` for more information.

 2. [Clone](https://help.github.com/articles/cloning-a-repository/) your repository locally.